Skip to content

 Having your probiotics in supplement form goes one step further.
 This offers a more targeted therapeutic intake that can be tailored to your individual gut needs.
 As I stated above, this is the best way to get the most out of your probiotics.

-It is recommended to avoid probiotics that contain prebiotics initially, as these can aggravate certain symptoms such as bloating.
-You might consider probiotic strains that have been researched for bloating specifically.
-Lactobacillus acidophilus NCFM ®8, Bifidobacterium lactis HN0199, Bifidobacterium lactis Bi-078, Lactobacillus plantarum Lp299v ®10, Bifidobacterium infantis 3562411, Bacillus Coagulans12, and Saccharomyces cerevisiae CNCM I-385613.
+It is advisable to avoid probiotics that contain prebiotics initially, as these can aggravate certain symptoms such as bloating.
+I recommend probiotic strains that have been well researched for bloating, specifically including Lactobacillus acidophilus NCFM ®8, Bifidobacterium lactis HN0199, Bifidobacterium lactis Bi-078, Lactobacillus plantarum Lp299v ®10, Bifidobacterium infantis 3562411, Bacillus Coagulans12, and Saccharomyces cerevisiae CNCM I-385613.

 Health professionals can head on over to Probiotic Professionals to find out more about using probiotics to support gut health.